iriusrisk/iriusrisk-threat-model-verification-suite/README.md

 ## Customize tests

 In case you want to integrate custom tests users can use pytest to execute the suite.
-Make sure you have the required dependencies installed (python, pip, iriusrisk_python_client_lib)
+Make sure you have the required dependencies installed (python, pip, requirements.txt)

 Inside /tests there is an example of a custom test file.
 Please use this template to create your own content.